The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Spot and Tango offers two meal plans: full portions or topper portions.
 Full portions are what make these services super convenient since you never need to think about what to feed your dog or when to restock.

 However, fresh food is expensive, so some dog owners opt for a topper portion to mix in with their dog’s current kibble.
-This still provides some nutritional benefit without as much added cost.
+This still provides some nutritional benefits without as much added cost.
 Topper portions can also help keep picky eaters interested in their food.

 Spot and Tango also makes it super easy to adjust your dog’s portions.
 Just log in and go to your current subscription plan.
 There you can incrementally increase or decrease the number of calories in each meal and see how it will affect your price.
 Just make sure you consult their team or your vet before making big portion changes, especially for small dogs.